 Keeping Girls in School and Out of Early Wedlock

-Sahar has been increasingly successful at educating girls in the K to 7th grade range, but we were seeing a dramatic dropout rate around ages 12 to 13 due to early marriage.
-Early marriage in Afghanistan, especially in the Balkh province, remains a common custom.
-Girls in various cultural groups can be married early for several reasons, from being used to resolve conflict, to bringing money to poverty stricken families.
+Sahar has been increasingly successful at educating girls in the K to the 7th-grade range, but we were seeing a dramatic dropout rate around ages 12 to 13 due to early marriage.
+Early marriage in Afghanistan remains a common custom.
+Girls in various cultural groups can be married early for several reasons, from being used to resolve conflict, to bringing money to poverty-stricken families.

 Early Marriage Prevention Program